2005 MINI Cooper S

 The Cooper S is distinguished by its hood scoop, sport bumpers, lower intake grille, aggressive side sills, wider wheel arches, and twin exhaust tips that exit from the middle.
 A rear spoiler trails off the roof, chrome brightens the fuel-filler flap, and an S logo shaped like a curvy road spices up the rear badge.
 Numerous other styling cues, including big eight-spoke wheels reminiscent of the classic Minilights, ensure that everyone who's anyone knows you sprung for the hot version.

 Mini's interior is stylish and modern, and exudes quality.
 Prominent circles set the interior design statement.
 That large circle in the center of the dash, visible to anyone in the car, is the speedometer.
 A racy round tachometer is perched like an aftermarket muscle car unit immediately before the driver's eyes and tilts with the adjustable steering column.
 Toggle switches with little guards are arranged in a row near the bottom of the center stack.
-They operate power windows, power locks, front and rear fog lamps, and the anti-skid system.
+They operate power windows, power locks, front and rear fog lamps, and the electronic stability control system.
 A pair of cup holders immediately in front of the shifter will hold a pair of grande cappuccinos if you squeeze them gently past the bottom edge of the dash.

 The Mini interior is full of clever details.
 The optional automatic climate controls are shaped like the Mini logo, for example.
 The standard HVAC (heater) controls are attractive and work well, though the mode selector knob lacks the nice feel of the fan knob.
 Radio buttons are small, but easy to understand and operate.